Romilton-Costa/url-shortener/README.md

-   <h1 align="center">Link shortener - Encurtador de links</h1>
+   <h1 align="center">Link shortener</h1>

-## 📖 Descrição
+## 📖 Description
-Este projeto permite a criação de links encurtados e o redirecionamento de URLs de maneira eficiente. É ideal para aplicações web, relatórios analíticos ou qualquer cenário que necessite de links curtos e rastreáveis.
+This project allows you to create shortened links and redirect URLs efficiently.
+It is ideal for web applications, analytical reports or any scenario that requires short, trackable links.

 ## Principais Funcionalidades
 - Criação de URLs encurtadas.